JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 end

 # This function performs PCA
-# It reduces an array of size (feature, batchsize) to (2, batchsize) so we could plot it
+# It reduces an array of size (feature, batchsize) to (2, batchsize) so we can plot it
 function dim_reduce(traj)
     pca = fit(PCA, cpu(hcat(traj...)), maxoutdim = 2)
     return [transform(pca, cpu(t)) for t in traj]